This blog may contain affiliate links. Read our disclosure policy for more info.

 $$ – The Cove Lakeside Resort

-This resort is a top choice, offering stunning lake and mountain views and a large outdoor swimming pool (think of an overseas resort vibe).
+The Cove Lakeside Resort is a top choice, offering stunning lake and mountain views and a large outdoor swimming pool (think of an overseas resort vibe).
 Plus, this hotel has its own marina, a full spa, and an on-site restaurant.

 Each room is a complete suite featuring a kitchen, dining area, laundry facilities, and a private balcony!
+How much better could it get?

 For the price and all it offers, this is perhaps my favorite place to stay in West Kelowna.
-It is 7 km from the center of West Kelowna and a 20-minute drive to downtown Kelowna.
+It is 7 km (4.3 mi) from the center of West Kelowna and a 20-minute drive to downtown Kelowna.
 This is a great option for couples or families looking for a quiet escape.

 A double room here is approximately $190 CAD per night.